Intention (film): Film content

-In Director Ji-young Kim's documentary, he seeks to reveal the truth behind the sinking of the Sewol, an incident that has still not been resolved as of 2022.
-He clearly identifies the failures of the South Korean government at the time and the influence of the National Intelligence Service as being critical in the disaster.
-Kim also shines the light on the corruption and cover-up of the Sewol Ferry sinking, as well as the suffering of the victims’ families in the aftermath.
+In Director Ji-young Kim's documentary, he seeks to reveal the truth about the sinking of the Sewol, an incident that has not been resolved as of 2024.
+He identifies the failures of the South Korean administration run by Park Geun-hye and the influence of the National Intelligence Service as being critical components in the disaster.
+Kim examines the corruption and cover-up of the Sewol Ferry sinking, as well as the suffering of the victims' families in the aftermath.
 The film is divided up into chapters that address the various aspects of his investigation.

 Chapter 1: The Evidence Of An Accident: Is It Genuine?

 Since most of the available coverage at the time of the Sewol's sinking focused on the Coast Guard's failed rescue, Director Kim's team gathered the information given out by the government's Police-Prosecution Joint Investigation Team.
 The government's case is laid out in this first chapter.
 The prosecutor's office indicated that the accident occurred because of a sharp right turn and the listing of the ferry's cargo.
 Old, faulty equipment, poorly secured cargo, a company (Chonghaejin) that focused on profit over safety, and a badly trained captain and crew were blamed for the accident.

 However, when Director Kim began to delve into the government-released Automatic Identification System (AIS) data, he found that it was suspicious.
 Ou-Joon Kim, a journalist with a popular news podcast in South Korea, noted that the AIS tracking chart for the Sewol was missing important data.
-Channel A, an unrelated news agency, reported that the AIS signals for Sewol were missing from the early morning hours of April 16 (about 3:46 AM).
+Channel A, an unrelated news agency, reported that the AIS signals for Sewol were missing from the early morning hours of April 16 (about 3:46 am).
 The news outlet released this information to the public on April 16, the night of the sinking.
 However, the following day, the government released the supposedly missing data.
 The missing data was said to have been taken from a local station, the Mokpo VTS center.

 However, when the documentary team examined the government-released data, they found that there was still missing information at the point where the Sewol made a sharp turn.
 Journalist Ou-Joon Kim (Journalist Kim) asked if this tampering with the AIS tracking information was an attempt to conceal the ship's path.